britzl/defold-input/in/state.md

 Use the State module to keep track of the current state of actions such as if a key or game pad button is pressed or not.

 # Usage
-You can either use State module in two ways.
+You can use the State module in two ways.
 One is to use the global State module:

 	local state = require "in.state"